Memorable Fabulous Clothing Through Time: Antique and Vintage Fashion for Women

 Antique and Vintage Clothing

 In the fashion world, antique clothing refers to apparel and accessories that are over a century old, while vintage fashion refers to pieces that are less than 100 years old.
-This post is about antique and vintage women's fashion styles during the first half of the 1900s.
+This post is about antique and vintage women's fashion styles of the 1900s.

 1900s to 1920s Antique Fashion